24,99 €

 Autorenporträt

-Dr Jacqueline Riding is a historian and art historian specialising in British history and eighteenth century art.
-Former curator of the Palace of Westminster and Director of the Handel House Museum, her previous book Hogarth: A Life in Progress was a Sunday Times and Christie's Art Book of the Year.
+Dr Jacqueline Riding is a historian and art historian specialising in British history and art of the long eighteenth century.
+Former curator of the Palace of Westminster and Director of the Handel House Museum, she is an award-winning author as well as a consultant for museums, galleries, historic buildings and feature films.
+She was the adviser on Mike Leigh's Mr. Turner (2014), Peterloo (2018) and Wash Westmoreland's Colette (2018).